Ewing sarcoma (brief information)

 Once the diagnosis of a Ewing sarcoma has been confirmed, further tests are performed to assess potential tumour spread into other organs (metastasis).
 In this context, diagnostic imaging plays a major role.
 At first, accurate measuring of the primary tumour is required (so-called volumetry), since its volume (and shrinking during treatment) has a major impact on the patient’s probability of survival.

 In order to assess or, respectively, rule out lung metastases, a computed tomography of the chest (chest-CT) is performed.
-A skeletal scintigraphy (bone scan) using radioactively labelled technetium (99mTc) serves to detect or rule out bone metastases.
-Increasingly, positron emission tomography (PET) with radioactively labelled glucose (18F-fluoride-deoxyglucose, short FDG) is performed instead of a bone scan.
+A skeletal scintigraphy (bone scan) using radioactively labelled technetium (99mTc) previously served to detect or rule out bone metastases.
+Today, positron emission tomography (PET) with radioactively labelled glucose (18F-fluoride-deoxyglucose, short FDG) is performed instead of a bone scan.
 This very sensitive nuclear medical imaging procedure is either combined with magnetic resonance imaging or computed tomography.
 Regardless of whether bone scan or PET are chosen, an MRI is also done for all clinically and radiologically suspicious regions.
 Some patients benefit from a whole-body MRI.

 To find out whether the bone marrow is affected, tissue samples are obtained by bone marrow puncture and bone marrow punch biopsy and, subsequently, analysed histologically and molecular genetically.
 If the central nervous system (brain and spinal cord) is suspected to be affected as well, it may even be necessary to take a sample of cerebrospinal fluid (lumbar puncture).